OpenInterpreter/01/README.md

 <br>

-# How does it work?
+# What does it do?

 The 01 exposes a speech-to-speech websocket at `localhost:10001`.

 If you stream raw audio bytes to `/` in [LMC format](https://docs.openinterpreter.com/protocols/lmc-messages), you will recieve its response in the same format.

-Inspired in part by [Andrej Karpathy's LLM OS](https://twitter.com/karpathy/status/1723140519554105733), we point a [code-interpreting language model](https://github.com/OpenInterpreter/open-interpreter) at your computer's [kernel](https://github.com/OpenInterpreter/01/blob/main/01OS/01OS/server/utils/kernel.py), forming a **l**anguage **m**odel **c**omputer (LMC).
+Inspired in part by [Andrej Karpathy's LLM OS](https://twitter.com/karpathy/status/1723140519554105733), we run a [code-interpreting language model](https://github.com/OpenInterpreter/open-interpreter), and call it when certain events occur at your computer's [kernel](https://github.com/OpenInterpreter/01/blob/main/01OS/01OS/server/utils/kernel.py).

+The 01 wraps this in a voice interface:

 <br>

 <img width="100%" alt="LMC" src="https://github.com/OpenInterpreter/01/assets/63927363/52417006-a2ca-4379-b309-ffee3509f5d4"><br><br>

-This architecture fuses **classical computers**— precise, powerful machines— with **language models**— imprecise, intelligent machines.

-We believe the 01 inherits the best of both, unifying the power and connectivity of classical computers with the natural, human-like usability of language models.

 # Protocols

-### LMC Messages
+## LMC Messages

 To communicate with different components of this system, we introduce [LMC Messages](https://docs.openinterpreter.com/protocols/lmc-messages) format, which extends OpenAI’s messages format to include a "computer" role.

-### Dynamic System Messages
+## Dynamic System Messages

 Dynamic System Messages enable you to execute code inside the LLM's system message, moments before it appears to the AI.